List of international goals scored by Erling Haaland

-Haaland (pictured in 2025) has scored 55 international goals since making his debut for Norway in 2019.
+Haaland (pictured in 2026) has scored 65 international goals since making his debut for Norway in 2019.

 Erling Haaland is a Norwegian professional footballer who has represented the Norway national team as a forward since his debut in 2019.
-Since then, Haaland has scored 55 goals in 48 international appearances, making him the country's all-time top scorer.
+Since then, Haaland has scored 65 goals in 57 international appearances, making him the country's all-time top scorer.
 On 10 October 2024, Haaland scored a brace in Norway's 3–0 2024–25 UEFA Nations League B win over Slovenia, reaching 34 international goals and overtaking Jørgen Juve's record that had stood since 1937 to become the all-time top scorer for Norway, at the age of 24.

 Haaland made his debut for Norway on 5 September 2019, against Malta, starting in the 2–0 home win in UEFA Euro 2020 qualifying.
 Almost a year later, Haaland scored his first senior international goal for Norway on 4 September 2020, in a 2–1 loss against Austria in the 2020–21 Nations League B. He would finish the 2020–21 Nations League as the competition's top scorer with six goals, a feat that he replicated in the 2022–23 edition between June and September 2022, finishing as the joint-top scorer of the competition.

 On 11 October 2020, Haaland scored his first international hat-trick in Norway's 4–0 victory over Romania in a Nations League B match, bringing his tally for the senior team to six goals in six matches played.
-He has scored six international hat-tricks, with the other hat-tricks coming in a 5–1 win against Gibraltar in a 2022 FIFA World Cup qualifier in September 2021, a 3–0 friendly victory over Kosovo in June 2024, a 5–0 Nations League win against Kazakhstan in November 2024 and a 5–0 win against Israel in a 2026 FIFA World Cup qualifier in October 2025.
+He has scored six international hat-tricks, with the other hat-tricks coming in a 5–1 win against Gibraltar in a 2022 FIFA World Cup qualifier in September 2021, a 3–0 friendly victory over Kosovo in June 2024, a 5–0 Nations League win against Kazakhstan in November 2024, an 11–1 win over Moldova (five goals), and a 5–0 win against Israel in a 2026 FIFA World Cup qualifier in October 2025.

-Also, Haaland has scored one international penta-trick, finding the back of the net five times in a 11–1 win over Moldova in a 2026 FIFA World Cup qualification match.
 Out of all his opponents, he has scored the most against Moldova, netting six goals against them.
-Haaland has scored nineteen goals in the Nations League, seventeen goals in World Cup qualifiers, and six goals in European Championship qualifiers.
-His other nine goals have come in friendly matches.
+Haaland has scored seven goals in the FIFA World Cup, 22 goals in the Nations League, 21 goals in World Cup qualifiers, and six goals in European Championship qualifiers.
+His other goals have come in friendly matches.
 His most productive calendar year in terms of international goals was 2025, when he scored seventeen goals in nine games.